 Red Flag #8: She kept changing our agreed-upon schedule to accommodate her second employer.

 My babysitter worked for a retail shop in the mall.
 Initially, she told me that watching my kids would be her main job, and the other would come second.
 But her choices and scheduling didn’t reflect that.

 Lesson Learned: actions speak louder than words.

 Red Flag #9: Her communication via text message was unprofessional.

-For example, she was curt and didn’t take time to sound kind or appreciative in communications we had together via text message.
+For example, she was curt and didn’t take the time to sound kind or appreciative during our communications via text message.
 She also would text me a reply at odd hours of the night.

-Lesson Learned: consistent unprofessional communication may reflect an unprofessional work ethic, as well.
+Lesson Learned: consistent unprofessional communication may also reflect an unprofessional work ethic.